-What are the Master Numbers & What do They Mean?
+What are the Master Numbers & Their Meanings?

 The Master Numbers are double digit numbers 11,22, & 33 that often appear in a Numerology chart.
 These numbers are typically more highly evolved or developed and have a stronger potential associated with them than the single digit numbers.